 Choosing the Right Trustee

-When choosing a trustee, consider:
+When choosing trustees, consider:

-- Their understanding of the trust’s objectives.
+- Their understanding of the trust’s objectives and the beneficiaries’ needs.

 Cost of Establishing Trusts